yangshun/front-end-interview-handbook/questions/javascript-questions.md

 ### What is `"use strict";`?
 What are the advantages and disadvantages to using it?

 'use strict' is a statement used to enable strict mode to entire scripts or individual functions.
-Strict mode is a way to opt in to a restricted variant of JavaScript.
+Strict mode is a way to opt into a restricted variant of JavaScript.

 Advantages:

 * Makes it impossible to accidentally create global variables.
 * Makes assignments which would otherwise silently fail to throw an exception.
 * Makes attempts to delete undeletable properties throw (where before the attempt would simply have no effect).
-* Requires that function parameter names be unique.
+* Requires that function parameter names be unique.a
 * `this` is undefined in the global context.
 * It catches some common coding bloopers, throwing exceptions.
 * It disables features that are confusing or poorly thought out.